edunzer/YR3_TERM-4/PUBLIC SPEAKING/WEEK 2/INTRO SPEECH.md

-  This means I really had to think about what I have overcome and accomplished without help.
+  This means I really had to think about what I had overcome and accomplished without help.

   And when I think about it I don't see all my academic accomplishments or typical accomplishments someone might list for this question.